billmoling/optionscanner/README.md

 enable_gemini: false
 ```

-When the flag is `false`, the scanner skips Google Gemini requests and instead emits the built-in template explanations and heuristic validation summaries while continuing to export strategy results and Slack notifications.
+When the flag is `false`, the scanner skips Google Gemini requests altogether—no explanation or validation text is generated, and those columns are omitted from the CSV/Slack output—while continuing to export strategy results and Slack notifications.

 ## Running tests